 The wild snowflake eel is a carnivorous, nocturnal predator, ambushing fish and crustaceans.
-In the tank, it will take frozen or freeze-dried krill, fish, shrimp, clams, squid, octopus, scallops, krill feeder fish, and most meaty foods enriched with vitamins.
+In the tank, it will take frozen or freeze-dried krill, fish, shrimp, clams, squid, octopus, scallops, feeder fish, and most meaty foods enriched with vitamins.
 It can be taught to hand feed, although this should be done with caution, as it can inflict a painful bite.
 Unless already acclimated to frozen foods, the moray eel will likely need to be fed with live ghost shrimp when first acquired.
 Weaning can be accomplished over time.
-The feeding of freshwater feeder fish (like goldfish and rosy reds) will likely cause liver disease if fed to the eel, so such food items should be avoided.
+The feeding of freshwater feeder fish (like goldfish and rosy reds) may cause liver disease if fed excessively, so such food items should be limited.

 A snowflake eel usually ignores other tank inhabitants if it is well fed, at least several times a week.
 It is not uncommon for eels to go into a "hibernation" period, often hiding and not eating for several weeks or longer.

 There is no noticeable difference between the sexes.
 Keeping multiple eels is typically more of a challenge than a breeder will want to deal with.
 Snowflake eels are protogynous, meaning the more dominant eel will change from female to male.
 Again this brings more issues, as eels are generally peaceful toward one another.
 Gender changing can take several months to a year, which is far longer than most breeders are willing to wait.

 Snowflake eels are egg scatterers that produce eggs often in midwater mating rituals.
 Their eggs and larvae drift with plankton in the water column and settle back onto a reef at about the time of hatching.
 Snowflake eels are among the most challenging types of marine fish to propagate in captivity.

 If snowflake eels appeal to you, and you are interested in similar fish for your aquarium, read up on: